timmcca-be/Generic-Blog/README.md

 routes are defined in their respective JavaScript files under `server/api-v1`.
 See [`express-openapi`](https://www.npmjs.com/package/express-openapi) for more details on this.
 A complete JSON specification of this server can be generated by running `npm run generate-docs`, and is saved as `api-docs/v1.json`.
+All tests can be executed by running `npm test`.

 ## Design